canonical/charmed-etcd-operator/docs/monitoring.md

 The etcd charm can use COS to connect to Grafana and Prometheus to use monitoring, alert rules, and log features.

-## Deploying COS
+## Deploy COS
 Deploy the [`cos-lite`](https://charmhub.io/topics/canonical-observability-stack) bundle in a Kubernetes environment following the [MicroK8s guide](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s).
-Since the etcd charm is deployed directly on a cloud infrastructure environment, it is needed to offer the endpoints of the COS relations.
+Since the etcd charm is deployed directly on a cloud infrastructure environment, it requires offering the endpoints of the COS relations.
 The [offers-overlay](https://github.com/canonical/cos-lite-bundle/blob/main/overlays/offers-overlay.yaml) can be used, and this step is shown in the [COS tutorial](https://charmhub.io/topics/canonical-observability-stack/tutorials/install-microk8s#heading--deploy-the-cos-lite-bundle-with-overlays).

 Once the COS bundle is deployed, you should have Grafana and Prometheus running in your Kubernetes cluster.
 Run `juju status` to see the status of the COS model.
 The output should look similar to the following: